Shouree/storm-http-framework/doc/03-Basic_Storm/04-Types.md

 After calling `super` in this manner (which has to be done at the top-level, not inside any other blocks such as if-statements), the `this` parameter is available in the function.
-If no superclass is present, this step can be omitted.However, as only the super class is initialized, `this` will have the type of the parent class and not the current class until the object is fully initialized.
+If no superclass is present, this step can be omitted.
+However, as only the super class is initialized, `this` will have the type of the parent class and not the current class until the object is fully initialized.
 The second stage of the initialization is done using the init block as follows: